-Spend six days sailing from Brixham to Falmouth.
+Spend three days sailing from Brixham to Falmouth.
 The perfect way to see the beautiful coastline of Devon and Cornwall.

 Climb aboard Pilgrim of Brixham in her home port as she set the sails and heads out into open waters.
 Whether you’re a seasoned solo sailor or a group looking to do something a bit different with your holiday, Pilgrim’s crew will cater for all ages and abilities.